Skip to content

 A mini split consists of two units: an indoor unit and an outdoor unit.
 The indoor unit houses the air handler, while the outdoor unit hosts the compressor.
 Both are connected by a conduit that houses the refrigerant line, communications wire and power.

-To know more, check out our related article: What’s a Mini-Split AC System?
+To know more, check out our related article: The Components of a Mini Split AC System.

 How Does a Mini-Split Work?

 The indoor unit blows the warm air from your home over cold evaporator coils.
 Inside the coils is refrigerant, which absorbs that heat from the air, and runs it to the outside unit that houses the compressor.
-The compressor dumps the heat pulled from the indoor air.
-The resulting cold air is then blown right back into the room.
+The compressor dumps the heat pulled from the indoor air to the outside.
+The resulting cold air is then circulated back into the room.

 This system differs significantly from a conventional central air conditioner, which usually works with one air handler, evaporator coil, and blower.
-Then, a complex duct system delivers air into each room of a building from a single point of origin.
+A conventional ducted AC system works by using ductwork to deliver air into each room of a building from a single point of origin.

 How Does a Mini-Split Heat Pump Work?